-The Company is required to pay an annual facility fee of 0.20% to 0.35% on the available commitments under the Credit Agreement, regardless of usage, with the applicable fee determined on a quarterly basis based on the Company's leverage ratio.
-The Company is also required to pay customary fees as specified in a separate fee agreement between the Company and Truist Securities, Inc. (formerly SunTrust Robinson Humphrey, Inc.), the lead arranger of the Credit Agreement.
+The Company is required to pay an annual agent fee of \$50,000 and an annual facility fee of 0.175% to 0.35% on the available commitments under the Amended Credit Agreement, regardless of usage, with the applicable fee determined on a quarterly basis based on the Company's leverage ratio.
+The Company will pay fees for standby letters of credit at an annual rate equal to 1.25% to 2.50%, as determined on a quarterly basis based on the Company's leverage ratio, plus facing fees and standard fees payable to the issuing bank on the respective letter of credit.
+The Company is also required to pay customary fees between the Company and Truist Bank, the lead arranger of the Amended Credit Agreement.

-Amounts borrowed under the Credit Agreement will bear interest at an annual rate equal to either, at the Company's option, (a) the rate for Eurocurrency deposits for the corresponding deposits of U.S. dollars appearing on Reuters Screen LIBOR01 Page ("LIBOR"), adjusted for any reserve requirement in effect, plus a spread of from 2.00% to 3.00%, as determined on a quarterly basis based on the Company's leverage ratio, or (b) a base rate, plus a spread of 1.00% to 2.00%, as determined on a quarterly basis based on the Company's leverage ratio, or (b) a base rate, plus a spread of 1.00% to 2.00%, as determined on a quarterly basis based on the Company's leverage ratio.
-As of December 31, 2020, the interest rate on the Credit Agreement was 2.27%.
-The base rate is defined in a manner such that it will not be less than LIBOR.
-The Company will pay fees for standby letters of credit at an annual rate equal to 2.00% to 3.00%, as determined on a quarterly basis based on the Company's leverage ratio, plus facing fees and standard fees payable to the issuing bank on the respective letter of credit.
-Loans outstanding under the Credit Agreement may be prepaid at any time without penalty, except for LIBOR breakage costs and expenses.
-If LIBOR ceases to be reported, the Credit Agreement requires the Company and the Agent to endeavor to establish a commercially reasonable alternative rate of interest and until they are able to do so, all borrowings must be at the base rate.
+Generally, amounts borrowed under the Amended Credit Agreement bear interest at an annual rate equal to either, at the Company's option, (a) the rate for Eurocurrency deposits for the corresponding deposits of U.S. dollars appearing on LIBOR, adjusted for any reserve requirement in effect, plus a spread of from 1.25% to 2.50%, as determined on a quarterly basis based on the Company's leverage ratio, or (b) a base rate, plus a spread of 0.25% to 1.50%, as determined on a quarterly basis based on the Company's leverage ratio.
+As of December 31, 2021, the interest rate on the Credit Agreement was 1.71%.
+Borrowings under the Amended Credit Agreement may be prepaid at any time without penalty.
+If LIBOR ceases to be reported under the Amended Credit Agreement, the Company will use the secured overnight financing rate or the Company and the Agent will agree to an alternative rate of interest.